 Zollinger-Ellison syndrome is a rare disorder where tumors form in the pancreas or duodenum (upper small intestine).
 The tumors cause the stomach to make a lot of acid.
 This can cause ulcers to form.
 The tumors may also be cancerous.
 They can spread to other parts of the body.

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

-Surgical removal of the gastrin-secreting tumors may be attempted.
-This may not be possible if there are multiple tumors or if cancer cells have spread to other parts of the body.
+Some people may need surgery to remove tumors.
+This may not be possible if there are many tumors or if cancer cells have spread to other parts of the body.